mavryk-network/mavryk-k8s/docs/Private-Chain.md

      - `is_bootstrap_node`: Is this node a bootstrap peer.
      - config: The `config` property should mimic the structure of a node's config.json.
-               Run `tezos-node config --help` for more info.
+               Run `mavryk-node config --help` for more info.

 defaults are filled in for most values.